Friday, November 7, 2025

 Put a plate or something on top of the bowl, and set aside (in a warm room, if possible) for 18-24 hours.
 If you want to leave it for longer, put it in the fridge for a little while to slow down the rising.

+Cut a piece of parchment paper and place it on a clean surface.
 Next, as if the dough were a square, pull one side up and over, then another side up and over, then another, then another.
-Finally, pick up the gooey mass and turn it over, smooth side up.
+Finally, pick up the gooey mass and turn it over, smooth side up, and place it on the parchment paper.
 Put a big bowl over it (or a cloth, if you prefer), and let it rise for 1.5-2 hours.
+If the weather is cool, let the dough rise in the oven at 40ºC (104ºF).

 When the dough has risen, preheat the oven and baking pan.
 See the risen dough below:

 Place a Dutch oven, donabe, or other oven-safe covered pot into the oven and preheat to 230ºC (450ºF).
-When preheated, carefully remove the pot from the oven, take off the lid, and slide or lift the risen dough into the hot pot.
+When preheated, carefully remove the pot from the oven, take off the lid, and lift the risen dough into the hot pot.
 Put the lid back on, and put the pot on a low shelf in the oven.

 Dough placed in the hot donabe pot: